Audio House customer data possibly stolen by hackers

 The police confirmed a report was lodged and they are investigating the matter.

-It said Altdos had used fear tactics to pressure the company to pay it, as well as use Audio House as a case study to blackmail other firms in future.
+It said Altdos had used fear tactics to pressure the company to pay the group, and may use Audio House as a case study to blackmail other firms in future.

-In previous hacking incidents, Altdos, operating mainly in South-east Asia, had stolen customer data from companies, blackmailed the compromised firm, leaked the data online when their demands were not met, and publicised the breaches.
+In previous hacking incidents, Altdos, operating mainly in South-east Asia, stole customer data from companies, blackmailed the compromised firms, leaked the data online when their demands were not met, and publicised the breaches.

-In the Audio House breach, the data that could have been stolen included members' names, e-mail addresses, home delivery addresses, contact numbers, credits with the company, and members' past sales transaction records.
+In the Audio House breach, the data that could have been stolen included members' names, e-mail addresses, home delivery addresses, contact numbers, credits they have with the company, and members' past sales transaction records.

 "All our members' eCashback and credits are safely stored with us, and you will still be able to use them in your purchases with us," the firm said.

-The retailer added it had strengthened its firewall and the system's security after the incident, and had suspended its website temporarily to conduct more tests and the firewall upgrade.
+The retailer added that it had strengthened its firewall and system's security after the incident, and had suspended its website temporarily to conduct more tests and the firewall upgrade.

-Apologising for the potential breach, Audio House advised customers who receive any spam e-mails from Altdos not to respond to it.
+Apologising for the potential breach, Audio House advised customers who receive any spam e-mails from Altdos not to respond to them.

-The company also urged customers not to spread unverified information about the incident that could bolster the hacking group's efforts.
+The company also urged customers not to spread unverified facts about the incident that could bolster the hacking group's efforts.

 Those who need help can contact Audio House.

-Compromised information included customers' names, physical and e-mail addresses and mobile numbers, but did not include identification numbers or financial information, said the furniture retailer.
+Compromised information included customers' names, physical and e-mail addresses and mobile numbers, but did not include identification numbers or financial information, said the company.

-In an e-mail to affected customers in early April, Altdos said it managed to hack into Vhive three times in nine days and claimed to have stolen information related to more than 300,000 customers and nearly 600,000 transaction records.

-The group said it would leak 20,000 customer records daily, until its demands to Vhive's management were met.